Sooji for Babies – Health Benefits and Recipes

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Sooji or semolina is known to be a great choice of solid food items to be introduced to your baby.
 The fineness and the ease of digestibility can help your baby taste his first flavour of solid food and enjoy it as well.
 Pancakes, as well as fruit-based quick desserts, which are extremely delicious, can be made with sooji.
 With a great boost provider for the immunity system, as well as a delight for the digestive system, making sooji food items for your little one is a win-win, altogether.

 When to Introduce Sooji to Your Baby?

-Once your baby is at least 6 months old, you can gradually start making sooji a part of the baby’s diet.
+Once your baby is at least 7 months old, you can gradually start making sooji a part of the baby’s diet.
 Make sure to keep a gap of 3 days after introducing sooji to check for allergy symptoms.
 In case the baby has an allergy to gluten, sooji isn’t an option to be considered.
 Making semolina porridge for babies is the simplest way to introduce sooji.

 Health Benefits of Sooji for Babies

 If you are thinking why sooji is recommended for your baby, here are some health benefits of sooji: